JessBohn/ruby-windows-problems/postgres-authentication.md

   authenticated and the databases can be created.
   - The database yaml file was also changed to include the ENVs in their proper spot using code code integration with <%= %>
   - However, when trying to run the db commands it either says no password supplied and that the username and password do not match

+  UPDATE:
+    I recently gave up on this method.
+While everything is still setup for this method and I will return to try and fix it later, I decided to choose a quick, and totally unsecure, fix to my problem.
+I added the login information directly into the database yaml file.
+Due to time constraints and needing to work on projects, I had to do this for now.